TorchMeter/torchmeter/docs/src/en/contribute/prs.md

         mypy ./torchmeter
         ```

-        1. :man_raising_hand: Replace `torchmeter-dev` with your virtual environment name.
+        1. 🙋‍♂️ Replace `torchmeter-dev` with your virtual environment name.

     !!! danger ""